 A telephone call from a debt collector, like ARS Collections, is usually pretty stressful.
 They will likely ask you several personal questions and ask you to start making payments on a bill immediately.

-You do, however, have rights when dealing with ARS Collections, Inc. and other similar collection agencies.
+You do, however, have rights like the federal laws FCRA (Federal Credit Reporting Act) and the FDCPA (Fair Debt Collection Practices Act when dealing with ARS Collections, Inc. and other similar collection agencies.

 Who is ARS Collections?

-Advanced Recovery Systems Inc., or ARS Collections Inc., is a business to business debt collection company that specializes in healthcare debt recovery.
+Advanced Recovery Systems, Inc., or ARS Collections Inc. and ARS National Services Inc., is a business to business debt collection agency within the financial services industry that specializes in healthcare debt recovery but also dabbles in federal student loan and credit card collection activities.

-They may be responsible for contacting you to collect a debt you owe a healthcare provider, such as a doctor or a hospital.
+They may be responsible for opening a collection account and notifying the three major credit bureaus (Equifax, Experian, Transunion) you owe an unpaid debt to a healthcare provider, such as a doctor or a hospital.

 What Services Does ARS Collections Provide?